MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

     ![App install screenshot](images/MDATP_29_AppInstallLogin.png)

- >![IMPORTANT]
+   > [!IMPORTANT]
- >You will be prompted to allow a driver from Microsoft to be installed (either "System Exception Blocked" or "Installation is on hold" or both.
+   > You will be prompted to allow a driver from Microsoft to be installed (either "System Exception Blocked" or "Installation is on hold" or both.
 The driver must be allowed to be installed.

    ![App install screenshot](images/MDATP_30_SystemExtension.png)